cancervariants/fusion-representation/docs/source/terminology.rst

 Internal Tandem Duplications
 ############################

-Internal tandem duplications are repeated transcribed elements within a gene as a result of focal genomic duplications.
+Internal tandem duplications are repeated transcribed elements within a gene as a result of focal duplications.
 Some gene fusion callers also call internal tandem duplications.
 However, gene fusions are defined by the interaction between **two or more genes**, therefore internal tandem duplications are not gene fusions and guidelines for characterizing them are out of scope for this work.